gaurav-cicd/ai-driven-container-anomaly-detection/README.md

 ## Project Overview

-The system collects container metrics from Splunk, trains an AI model using AWS SageMaker to predict anomalies, and automates anomaly alerts and scaling events using AWS Lambda.
+The system automatically collects container metrics from Splunk, trains an AI model using AWS SageMaker to predict anomalies, and automates anomaly alerts and scaling events using AWS Lambda.
+The entire process runs automatically every 5 minutes without manual intervention.

 ## Architecture